 In addition, the master controller must provide eight consecutive clock cycles after generating the ACK bit from a read command.
 This allows the device to push out data from the SDA Output Shift registers.
 Missing clock cycles could result in bus contention.
-At the end of one or more data transmission, the master controller must provide the NAK bit, followed by a Stop Condition to terminate communication (see Figure 4-3).
+At the end of the data transmission, the master controller must provide the NAK bit, followed by a Stop bit to terminate communication.